beckyfernez/web-app-project/README.md

 cd ~/Desktop/python/web-app-project
 ```

-Use Anaconda to create and activate a new virtual environment, perhaps called "briefings-env":
+Use Anaconda to create and activate a new virtual environment, perhaps called "dining-reviews-env":

 ```sh
 conda create -n dining-reviews-env python=3.8